-Recently, the question of the future of Wi-Fi networks has been increasingly discussed in connection with the expected mass construction of fifth-generation cellular networks.
+Recently, the question of the future of Wi-Fi guest wifi solutions networks has been increasingly discussed in connection with the expected mass construction of fifth-generation cellular networks.
 Indeed, why do we need Wi-Fi in a world where cellular networks provide billions of people with high-speed Internet access?
 Will the 5G family of Wi-Fi standards stop developing?
 Will technology leave the market by completing its “historical mission”?
 Everyone who answered these questions in the affirmative is dedicated to this article.
 Everyone else who understands network technology, we hope, it will also be interesting to read.

-Despite the apparent importance and consistency, the questions about the rivalry between Wi-Fi and 5G are based on an artificial opposition of related technologies, but different in application models.
+Despite the apparent importance and consistency, the questions about the rivalry between Wi-Fi and 5G are based on an artificial opposition of related technologies, but different in wifi6 wireless solutions application models.
 Most statements about the fragility of Wi-Fi belong to representatives of mobile operators, at the end of the article we will explain why .

 In the meantime, let’s try to dispel two misconceptions together – “5G is much faster than Wi-Fi” and “Wi-Fi will die very soon.”
 First, let’s go back in time and figure out what 5G is and what Wi-Fi is.

 By 5G, they mean a new generation of mobile communications standards, which, as many believe, will make a new revolution in telecommunications.
 Meanwhile, a similar view regarding 4G at the time was perhaps more justified.
-Compared with 3G 4G, it increased the data transfer speed by an order of magnitude, the technology received a completely new radio interface, a new architecture of the core network and a lot of new opportunities for operators (and, as a result, for subscribers).
+Compared with 3G 4G, it increased the outdoor wifi solutions data transfer speed by an order of magnitude, the technology received a completely new radio interface, a new architecture of the core network and a lot of new opportunities for operators (and, as a result, for subscribers).
 In the case of 5G, there are many changes and improvements, and some of them are very radical.
 But there is one important fact that is rarely talked about: based on 5G standards, cellular networks of three different categories will be created.
-These are 5G networks for traditional scenarios of using a cellular network in the 1-6 GHz bands, networks for continuous coverage of the territory and the Internet of things (IoT) at frequencies below 1 GHz and millimeter-wave networks.
-And only the first of these three types of 5G will be widely available for ordinary mobile subscribers in the foreseeable future.
+These are 5G networks for traditional scenarios of using a cellular network in the 1-6 GHz bands, networks for continuous coverage of the territory and the Internet of things (IoT) at frequencies below 1 GHz and millimeter-wave networks. wifi solution And only the first of these three types of 5G will be widely available for ordinary mobile subscribers in the foreseeable future.
 The other two types will have special usage patterns, which we will also talk about.

 But first about the burning issue – about “supersonic speeds” for subscribers.
 5G networks operating in more or less familiar frequency ranges from 1 to 6 GHz will be designed for mass servicing of ordinary subscribers.
-At higher frequencies, it is almost impossible to provide continuous coverage with a limited number of powerful base stations (macro cells).
-Unfortunately, there are few free frequencies below 6 GHz, and this is a worldwide problem.
+At higher frequencies, it is almost impossible to provide continuous coverage with a limited number of powerful base stations (macro cells). hotel wifi solution Unfortunately, there are few free frequencies below 6 GHz, and this is a worldwide problem.
 With 3G and 4G, we have already gone through and continue to go through the conversion of parts of the spectrum, the transfer of various kinds of consumers to other frequency ranges, in the future, frequency re-framing from older standards to newer ones.
 Obviously, there is no magic new source of free frequencies for 5G in the usual ranges.
 Actually a large group of new 5G solutions is precisely aimed at mitigating the problem of a lack of frequency resources.
 The goal of new ideas and technologies in cellular communications is always to increase the capacity and speed of the network without significantly increasing its cost.
 What exactly can you come up with to approach this goal?
 And what exactly does 5G offer for this?

 Wi-Fi to the rescue

 To increase the capacity and speed of the network, new frequencies could be obtained.
 As already mentioned, by and large, there is nowhere to take them from, so cellular communication is trying to go into the ranges that are occupied by other technologies.
-In 5G, methods for using Wi-Fi frequencies with cellular communications , which already have a number of implementations in 4G, are further developed .
+In 5G, methods for using guest-wifi solutions Wi-Fi frequencies with cellular communications , which already have a number of implementations in 4G, are further developed .
 For Wi-Fi in the world, quite large sections of the spectrum (hundreds of megahertz) in the 1-6 GHz band are allocated, and mobile operators have been hunting for them for a long time.

 But you simply can’t take these frequencies from public networks, so a family of technologies is being developed that allows using these frequencies simultaneously for Wi-Fi and cellular communications, without significant harm to the quality of Wi-Fi.
 This is an interesting trend.
 From the simple reuse of the shared band in LTE-U technology (poorly coordinated and harmful Wi-Fi), the development went first to LAA technology (supported by 3GPP Release 13), using the Listen Before Talk (LBT) principle, and then to the LWA and eLAA standards.
 They no longer simply determine the method of sharing frequencies, but also describe the direct coordination technique (through integration and data exchange) of Wi-Fi and cellular radio subsystems (supported with Release 13 and 14, respectively).
 Here the most important trend is the coordination and cooperation of cellular networks and Wi-Fi.
-Remember him.
-Will these technologies affect the expected speed and capacity of cellular networks?
+Remember him. cloud managed wifi solutions Will these technologies affect the expected speed and capacity of cellular networks?
 Of course, with the help of this trend, a certain increase in these parameters can be ensured, but a revolution here should not be expected.

 5G Growth Hormones